Concatenated Codes for Multiple Reads of a DNA Sequence: Concatenated Code Design

 \section{Concatenated Code Design}

 In this section, we discuss the optimization of the coding scheme.
 On a high level, we proceed as follows.
-We first design a novel inner block code that is optimized in terms of the Levenshtein distance between two codewords in a block and also avoids overlaps between the codebooks of two adjacent blocks, improving its time variance.
-We evaluate the performance of this inner code by computing achievable information rates in Section~\ref{sec:air} and compare with codes from the literature.
-For a selected inner code, we then proceed with optimizing an outer LDPC code using protographs and density evolution.
-We also optimize the frozen symbols of an outer non-binary polar code using Monte-Carlo methods.
+We first design a novel inner TVC that is optimized in terms of the Levenshtein distance between two codewords in a block and also avoids overlaps between the codebooks of two adjacent blocks, improving its time variance.
+We evaluate the performance of this inner code by computing AIRs in Section~\ref{sec:air} and compare with codes from the literature.
+For a selected inner code, we then proceed with optimizing an outer LDPC code using protographs and density evolution (DE).
+We also optimize the frozen symbols of an outer nonbinary polar code using Monte-Carlo methods.